 Cut to today and, guess what?
 The risks of crosstalk are present.
 We’ve simply gone from switchboard to circuit board, geometries have shrunken considerably and we have high-speed digital with which to contend.
 Whether it’s an IoT-enabled consumer product we’re working on, or a power control module for an electric vehicle or a set-top box with a 4K output, unless we design out all the unwanted behavior of the underlying electronic circuits, efficiency and effectiveness will be compromised.

 In this respect, we’re talking ‘efficiency’ in terms of parameters such as battery life (e.g., if it’s not a mains-powered product) and ‘effectiveness’ in terms of not being able to deliver the intended performance.

-Though happy to skip the history lesson, my college lecturer was keen to stress the importance of impedance matching, which is becoming increasingly important as clock speeds ramp up, to reduce the risk of crosstalk.
+Though happy to skip the history lesson, my college lecturer was keen to stress the importance of impedance matching.
+It becomes increasingly important – as clock speeds ramp up – to reduce the risk of crosstalk.

 What’s the answer?
 Well, as my college lecturer was keen to stress all those years ago, make sure you ‘design out’ the unwanted effects.
 Adhering to established design rules is a good start.
 However, you will need to make compromises when it comes to achieving all project goals; because cost and time-to-market are in the mix too.

-In this respect, the tips Ralf provides on his webinar provide invaluable advice – without trying to make you an EMC expert – and if you missed it, don’t worry, it’s online here.
+In this respect, the tips Ralf provides on his webinar provide invaluable advice – without trying to make you an EMC expert – and if you missed it, don’t worry, it’s still available on-demand here.
 I highly recommend it.